 Over the last 1500 years, many Emperors, generals, warriors and scholars have trained in the Shaolin Arts.
 This history has influenced the development of various health, business, and conflict strategies.

 Many students join the Shaolin path not because they want to learn how to fight, but to feel more equipped and confident in defending themselves against what life throws at them.

 - Opening the Way - Releasing held tension, increasing flexibility, balance and strength for increased fluidity and movement (includes Yoga, Dao Yin and therapeutic practices)

 - Entering the Way - Skills in using energy (chi), mind, body and breath for clearing, building and nourishing systems through Chi Kung (Qigong)

 - The Warriors Way - Shaolin Kungfu stances, movement, zen and energy practices for increased strength, chi, focus, resilience and cultivation.

-As students develop, they can progress to combat application and weapon training.
+As you develop, you can progress to combat application and weapon training.

 In Shaolin, there are no belts.
 When you are ready, you move to the next level.

 At the beginning of your training, the focus will be on preparing the body, mind and breath, letting go of tensions, learning how to relax and remain calm, increasing flexibility, stamina and ease of movement.

 The practices of Yoga, Dao Yin, Chi Kung, Stances, One-Finger Shooting Zen, Tiger Claw and Kungfu patterns help prepare you for more in-depth and advanced training.